-There are many vitamins that should be a part of your daily nutrition, there’s Vitamin B12, potassium, and of course Vitamin D. Vitamin D is a very important vitamin that promotes your overall health and plays a key role in overall bodily function.
-Vitamin D’s most notable role involves strengthening bones.
-Vitamin D is necessary as it allows calcium to be more readily absorbed within the body, leading to strong and healthy bones.
-Without Vitamin D, the body suffers and bones become soft and weak, leading to diseases like Rickets in children and Osteoporosis in adults.
+Several vitamins should be part of your daily nutrition, including Vitamin B12, potassium, and of course Vitamin D. This essential vitamin promotes overall health and plays a crucial role in bodily function.
+Vitamin D’s most notable function involves strengthening bones by allowing calcium to be more readily absorbed within the body, leading to strong and healthy bones.
+Without adequate Vitamin D, bones become soft and weak, leading to diseases like Rickets in children and Osteoporosis in adults.

-Vitamin D deficiency is pretty common today but can be treated through an increase in dietary sources of Vitamin D or through supplementation.
-Deficiency in this vitamin has been linked to breast cancer, colon cancer, depression, heart disease, and obesity.
-Our bodies also make our own Vitamin D, but only as a result of exposure to the sun, which is why many who live in colder climates are Vitamin D deficient.
+Vitamin D deficiency is quite common today but can be addressed through increased dietary sources or supplementation.
+Deficiency has been linked to breast cancer, colon cancer, depression, heart disease, and obesity.
+Our bodies produce Vitamin D naturally, but only through sun exposure, which explains why many people in colder climates develop deficiencies.

 The Best Vitamin D Supplements